ecwu/MSBD5001_Kaggle_2020/readme.txt

 - scikit-learn

 Method to run:
 Open the `.ipynb` file in Jupyter notebook or Jupyter Lab and execute it from the beginning in order to get the prediction result.
-Part of the time-consuming parameter tuning code has been commented out, but all explained with detailed descriptions.
+Part of the time-consuming parameter tuning code has been commented out.